Han-WA/ShopX_app/README.md

 # shopx_api

 Shopping app using api and getx flutter.
-Demo by CodeX YouTube channel.
+Ecommerce Standard UI.

 List deprecated issue with getx resolved by RxList.